TechKnight10/Machine-translation-with-Flores200-devtest-and-GPTevaluation-using-Bleu-score/README.md

 # Machine-translation-with-Flores200-devtest
-# Machine Translation Model with GPT-4 Mini
+# Machine Translation Model with GPT-4o Mini

 ## Overview
 This project implements a machine translation model leveraging the FLORES-200 dataset to translate sentences between English and several Indian languages, including Hindi, Marathi, Gujarati, Bengali, Telugu, and Tamil.
-The model utilizes GPT-4 Mini for generating translations and evaluating their quality through BLEU scores.
+The model utilizes **GPT-4o Mini** for generating translations and evaluates their quality using **BLEU scores**, a metric that assesses the accuracy of translations by comparing them to reference translations.

 ## Features
 - **Dataset**: Utilizes the FLORES-200 dataset for multilingual translation tasks.